havgirl/World_Weather_Analysis/README.md

 ## Vacation Itinerary

 After discussing options with our client they selected cities surrounding Mexico city.
-Using the information we collected prior they chose four locations and we were able to provide them with a maps with markers identifing their selection including Hotel Name, City, etc as well as a map with directions to each location.
+Using the information we collected prior they chose four locations and we were able to provide them with a maps with markers identifing their selection including Hotel Name, City, etc as well as a direction map to each location.

 ![Vacation_Itinerary/WeatherPy_travel_map_markers.png](Vacation_Itinerary/WeatherPy_travel_map_markers.png)